Avtem/Revival-of-Decked-Out/README.md

 # What is this project
 [Decked out](https://youtu.be/u8-e5rfKUXw) is a game built by [TangoTek](https://www.youtube.com/@TangoTekLP) on [Hermitcraft season 7](https://www.youtube.com/playlist?list=PL8t707flkqpf-LWYZw1LU7XtSL0as2OYG).
-The main goal of this project is to take the original game from Hermitcraft 7 world download and make it **playable**.
+Unfortunately, after official Hermitcraft 7 world download was published, Decked out **was not in a playable state**.
+So the main goal of this project is to do the proper maintenance and automate Decked out so that everyone can run this game at least 2000 times.
 Also i implemented some features that Tango wanted to do, but didn't.

 # Requirements
 + One player (multiplayer is not supported)